 - Any sexual partners you’ve been with in the six months before your symptoms began may need to be tested and treated too so it’s important to refer them on

 - In extreme cases, you may be admitted to hospital for surgery

 Sometimes PID develops naturally and there’s nothing you can do about it but the best way to avoid picking it up is to practice safe sex.
 Using a barrier contraceptive, such as a condom, Femidom or diaphragm can reduce the risk of getting a sexually transmitted infection.

 Keep an eye on your sexual health too.
-Have regular check-ups at your local sexual health clinic or GP’s office.
+Have regular check-ups at your local sexual health clinic or GP’s surgery.